swardiantara/LogNexus/README.md

-# LogNexus
+# LogNexus: A Foundational Segmentation Tool for Drone Flight Log Messages

-**LogNexus** is a foundational sentence extraction tool designed specifically for noisy, unstructured drone flight logs.
-It utilizes a specialized Named Entity Recognition (NER) model to robustly segment log messages into semantically whole sentences, enabling high-precision downstream forensic analysis.
+**LogNexus** is a foundational sentence extraction tool designed specifically for noisy, unstructured drone flight log messages.
+It utilizes a specialized named entity recognition (NER) model (DistilBERT-base-uncased) to segment log messages into semantically whole sentences, enabling high-precision downstream forensic analyses.

 ## Features

-* **Robust Segmentation:** Handles inconsistent punctuation and casing common in drone flight log messages.
+* **Robust Segmentation:** Handles inconsistent punctuation and case-folding common in drone flight log messages.
-* **Batch Processing:** Automatically processes all Excel log files in a specified input directory.
+* **Batch Processing:** Automatically processes all (decrypted) flight log files in a specified input directory.
 * **Flexible Output:** Exports to Excel (exploded rows for easy filtering) or JSON (nested structure for programmatic use).
 * **GPU Support:** Optional CUDA acceleration for faster inference on large datasets.